MicrosoftDocs/cpp-docs/docs/parallel/concrt/how-to-use-parallel-containers-to-increase-efficiency.md

 [!code-cpp[concrt-carmichael-primes#4](../../parallel/concrt/codesnippet/cpp/how-to-use-parallel-containers-to-increase-efficiency_4.cpp)]

-## Example: Complete parallel container code sample
+## Example: Finished parallel container code sample

 The following code shows the complete example, which uses parallel containers to compute the prime factors of the Carmichael numbers.